-Dr. Silvia Bunge is Associate Professor, Vice Chair, and Head Graduate Advisor in the Department of Psychology and the Helen Wills Neuroscience Institute at the University of California at Berkeley, and an Associate Professor and Executive Committee Member in the Helen Wills Neuroscience Institute.
-Other affiliations at UC Berkeley include the Institute of Human Development and the Research in Cognition and Mathematics Education program.
-Prof. Bunge is also one of 11 members of the National Scientific Council on the Developing Child and a founding member of the Frontiers of Innovation initiative.
+Dr. Silvia Bunge is a Professor in the Department of Psychology and the Helen Wills Neuroscience Institute at the University of California at Berkeley.
+Her other affiliations at UC Berkeley include the Institute of Human Development and the Research in Cognition and Mathematics Education program.
+Professor Bunge is also one of 11 members of the National Scientific Council on the Developing Child and a founding member of the Frontiers of Innovation initiative.

-Prof. Bunge directs the Building Blocks of Cognition Laboratory, which draws from the fields of cognitive neuroscience, developmental psychology, and education research.
+Dr. Bunge directs the Building Blocks of Cognition Laboratory, which draws from the fields of cognitive neuroscience, developmental psychology, and education research.
 Researchers in the laboratory examine developmental changes and neural plasticity in cognitive control and reasoning skills in healthy and neurologically impaired children and adults.
 The laboratory seeks to better understand both negative and positive environmental influences on brain and cognitive development.

 Participants in our studies include healthy individuals between the ages of 6 and 35, as well as children and adolescents with focal brain damage or Tourette Syndrome.
 The lab collaborates with clinicians at Children’s Hospital Oakland and the Department of Neurology at UCSF, and has collaborated with several East Bay schools.

 Measures used in the lab include cognitive measures carefully designed in the lab, standardized assessments of cognitive function and academic performance, eyetracking, and various measures of brain structure (cortical thickness, white matter integrity) and brain function (activation profiles, functional connectivity).
 Experimental approaches include longitudinal data collection, development and assessment of cognitive interventions, structural equation modeling, etc.